![]() |

 Ashland Railway East End Line |

-The Ashland Railway operates on two separate lines that connect in Mansfield, Ohio.
+he Ashland Railway operates on two separate lines that connect in Mansfield, Ohio.
 The original Ashland mainline, which began operations in 1986, is now the east end of the railroad.
 It was purchased from Conrail, but the line's heritage goes back through the Erie Lackawanna Railway to the Erie Railroad and was a portion of the latter's Chicago to New York main line.
 Prior to the Erie, the right of way served the Atlantic & Great Western's 6-foot broad gauge line, opened in 1864 between Dayton, Ohio and the Pennsylvania state line.

 After Conrail took control of the Erie Lackawanna, much of its trackage was deemed redundant and was removed in large sections.
 The section east of West Salem, OH and west of Mansfield were removed in 1984.
 Ashland Railway purchased the remaining segment in February 1986.
 Operations today include regular runs between Mansfield and Ashland, and a weekly turn out to West Salem.

-The east end of the Ashland Railway begins south of the company's main yard in Mansfield, where the shortline interchanges with the Norfolk Southern.
+he east end of the Ashland Railway begins south of the company's main yard in Mansfield, where the shortline interchanges with the Norfolk Southern.
 The east end line near Main Street turns northward on the upper leg of a wye and proceeds out of town toward the Regional Airport, passing under US 30 along the way.

-south end of Main Yard, under US 30 / Dec 2010 / RWH
+Mansfield, Oh / Dec 2010 / RWH

 Click to see this location plotted on a Google Maps page